 Camp Harlam divides its campers into Junior Camp and Senior Camp "units."
 In Junior Camp, the campers live in either Hillside or Woodside cabins with counselors inside the cabin.
 There are usually 14-16 campers (maximum) in a Junior Camp cabin with four counselors.
 In Senior Camp, campers live in villages that have buildings with dormitory-style housing.
 In this case, the number of campers can range from 25-50 campers per bunk, depending on the session.
 The camper units are as follows:

 Junior Camp

-- Rishonim (Introductory session, entering 3rd-5th grades)
+- Rishonim (Introductory session, current 2nd-3rd grades)

-- Carmel (entering 3rd & 4th grades)
+- Carmel (current 2nd & 3rd grades)

-- Sharon (entering 5th grade)
+- Sharon (current 4th grade)

-- Kineret (entering 6th grade)
+- Kineret (current 5th grade)

-- Arava (entering 7th grade)
+- Arava (current 6th grade)

-- Galil (entering 8th grade)
+- Galil (current 7th grade)

 Senior Camp